leptos-rs/leptos/docs/book/src/reactivity/14_create_effect.md

 Because Leptos comes from the tradition of synchronous reactive programming, we don’t need this explicit dependency list.
 Instead, we automatically track dependencies depending on which signals are accessed within the effect.

 This has two effects (no pun intended).
-Dependencies are
+Dependencies are:

 1. **Automatic**: You don’t need to maintain a dependency list, or worry about what should or shouldn’t be included.
 The framework simply tracks which signals might cause the effect to rerun, and handles it for you.
 2. **Dynamic**: The dependency list is cleared and updated every time the effect runs.
 If your effect contains a conditional (for example), only signals that are used in the current branch are tracked.
 This means that effects rerun the absolute minimum number of times.